bet222o/betsycraft/content/projects/high-walls-photovoice.md

 image = 'images/projects/high-walls-summit.jpeg'
 +++

-**Photovoice at High Walls Summit** was a community-led photovoice project on incarceration, mental health, and substance use, exhibited as part of the broader [**High Walls Summit**](https://www.redlineart.org/high-walls-summit) at RedLine Contemporary Art Center in Denver on **August 17, 2025**.
+**Photovoice at High Walls** was a community-led photovoice project on incarceration, mental health, and substance use, exhibited as part of the broader [**High Walls Summit**](https://www.redlineart.org/high-walls-summit) at RedLine Contemporary Art Center in Denver on **August 17, 2025**.

 The High Walls Summit was a two-day community event exploring the impact of incarceration and the criminal legal system on individuals, families, communities, and society.
 The summit was connected to RedLine’s exhibition [**High Walls: Artists Navigate Structures of Confinement**](https://www.redlineart.org/high-walls-exhibition), presented in collaboration with [**Unchained Voices**](https://unchainedvoicesartshow.org/).
 Our photovoice project was one of several community-centered projects, conversations, and creative offerings featured within the summit.